This chapter has been all about creating formulations for lotion making.

 Preservatives actively help to eliminate bacteria and mould growing in your products.

-Skincare creams should be free of preservative
+Skincare creams should be free of preservatives.

-If you’re interested in finding out more information on this subject, you may find the article what are parabens useful.
+If you’re interested in finding out more information on this subject, you may find the article, “What are Parabens” useful.

-As an aesthetician, I am always amazed at how many people believe that your skin somehow, naturally balances itself!
+As an aesthetician, I am always amazed at how many people believe that your skin somehow, naturally, balances itself.

-Maintaining the pH of your skin is vital, it is our protective barrier and needs to stay stable.
+Maintaining the pH of your skin is vital – it is our protective barrier and needs to stay stable.
 If you use astringent products on your skin, they can potentially strip your skin; creating inflammation, undermining the barrier function, which can ultimately lead to breakouts, infection, and sensitisation.